While some toys only enjoy a brief flash of success, these five classics have never lost their appeal.

-The current obsession with fidget spinners, for example, brings back memories of the pet rock — just an ordinary rock marketed as a live pet that briefly became a craze in 1975, making its inventor a millionaire practically overnight.
+The recent obsession with fidget spinners, for example, brings back memories of the pet rock — just an ordinary rock marketed as a live pet that briefly became a craze in 1975, making its inventor a millionaire practically overnight.

 Yet, for all the toy fads that have come and gone over the years, there are also those with an unlimited shelf life that remain successful despite an attention span that seems to shorten with each new generation.